grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_using_Sloth.md

 1. Navigate to the Webterminal URL provided to you.
 When prompted input your provided username and password.

 Once you are successfully logged in, you will be able to view your home directory by running the command `ls`.
 Your directory will include a few things:
    * A `sloth` directory containing its executable and a example file.
-This was created on your behalf by copying the relevant files from the Sloth repo at [`https://github.com/slok/sloth.git`](https://github.com/slok/sloth.git); downloading the sloth executable from [here](https://github.com/slok/sloth/releases/tag/v0.11.0), and then performing a `chmod +x` to the executable file and renaming the file to `sloth`.
+This was created on your behalf by copying the relevant files from the official [Sloth github repo](https://github.com/slok/sloth.git); downloading the sloth executable from [here](https://github.com/slok/sloth/releases/tag/v0.11.0), and then performing a `chmod +x` to the executable file and renaming the file to `sloth`.
    * A `mimirtool` binary.
 We downloaded Mimirtool from the Assets section of [Mimir's latest release page](https://github.com/grafana/mimir/releases).
 Mimir documentation can be found [here](https://grafana.com/docs/mimir/latest/operators-guide/tools/mimirtool/).

 as well as some other files that will be used during the lab.